List of female lieutenant governors in the United States

-As of January 18, 2023, there are 22 women currently serving (excluding acting capacity) as lieutenant governors in the United States.
-Overall, 118 women have served (including acting capacity).
+As of February 17, 2025, there are 22 women currently serving (excluding acting capacity) as lieutenant governors in the United States.
+Overall, 127 women have served (including acting capacity).

-Women have been elected lieutenant governor from 40 of the 50 states.
-The states that have the position of lieutenant governor and have not yet elected a woman are Georgia, Tennessee, Texas, Washington and West Virginia.
-The states that do not have the position of lieutenant governor are Arizona, Maine, New Hampshire, Oregon and Wyoming.
+Women have been elected lieutenant governor in 40 of the 50 states.
+The states that have the position of lieutenant governor and have not yet elected a woman are Georgia, Tennessee, Texas, Washington, and West Virginia.
+The states that do not have the position of lieutenant governor are Arizona, Maine, New Hampshire, Oregon, and Wyoming.
 The holders of the first in line to the governorship there, either the secretary of state or senate president, are listed here separately.

-14 female lieutenant governors have become governors of their respective states and 6 female secretaries of state have become governors of their respective states.
+13 female lieutenant governors have become governors of their respective states, and six female secretaries of state have become governors of their respective states.

-Rosemarie Myrdal is the oldest living former female Lieutenant Governor at the age of 93.
+Nancy E. Dick is the oldest living former female lieutenant governor, at the age of 95.

 History

 The first woman to become lieutenant governor was Matilda Dodge Wilson (R), who was appointed lieutenant governor of Michigan in 1940 by Luren Dickinson.
+The first woman elected as lieutenant governor was Consuelo N. Bailey (R) of Vermont, who was elected in 1954.

-In 1978, Jean King (D) was elected as the first female Asian-American lieutenant governor, when she was elected lieutenant governor of Hawaii.

-In 2002, Jennette Bradley (R) was elected as the first female African-American lieutenant governor, when she was elected lieutenant governor of Ohio.
+In 1978, Jean King (D) was elected as the first female Asian American lieutenant governor, when she was elected lieutenant governor of Hawaii.
+In 2002, Jennette Bradley (R) was elected as the first female African American lieutenant governor, when she was elected lieutenant governor of Ohio.

-In 2010, Jennifer Carroll (R) was elected as the first female military veteran lieutenant governor, when she was elected lieutenant governor of Florida.

 In 2014, Evelyn Sanguinetti (R) was elected as the first female Hispanic or Latino lieutenant governor, when she was elected lieutenant governor of Illinois.

 Kentucky was the first state to hold a transfer of power from one female lieutenant governor to another, when Martha Layne Collins was elected to succeed Thelma Stovall in 1979.

 Minnesota has had the most female lieutenant governors or other deputy leaders of any state in the Union, with nine consecutive female lieutenant governors since 1983.
 However, no female politician has been nominated for governor by any major statewide party in any of Minnesota's gubernatorial elections.

 No state ever had both a female governor and permanent female lieutenant governor at the same time until Arkansas and Massachusetts achieved this feat as a result of the 2022 gubernatorial elections.
-In New York, Andrea Stewart-Cousins became acting Lieutenant Governor on Kathy Hochul's succeeding Gov. Andrew M. Cuomo of New York during his third term on August 24, 2021.
+In New York, Andrea Stewart-Cousins became acting Lieutenant Governor on Kathy Hochul's succeeding Governor Andrew M. Cuomo of New York during his third term on August 24, 2021.
+On December 16, 2024, Chris Cournoyer was appointed Lieutenant Governor of Iowa by Kim Reynolds, succeeding acting Lieutenant Governor Amy Sinclair following the resignation of Adam Gregg.
+In 2025, Virginia elected Democrat Abigail Spanberger while simultaneously electing Democrat Ghazala Hashmi.
+After Spanberger and Hashmi are sworn in on January 17, 2026, four states will have both a female governor and lieutenant governor: Arkansas, Iowa, Massachusetts, and Virginia.

 From 1997 to 2009, Arizona had two female governors and two concurrently serving female secretaries of state.

-To date, in states without a lieutenant governor, no woman has ever changed parties during her term as a secretary of state or a state senate president, or been elected as an independent.